Log (rss)

 Lofou, Cyprus

 Today we are in Lofou, a small village located 20 minutes north from Paramytha.
 It is another dreamy place that has preserved its beautiful stone architecture.
 In the café-restaurant that we sit at, a calm and cool atmosphere gives peace.
-We are surrounded by books, ceramic, dried plants, wood, art, the blue sky and a green garden.
+We are surrounded by books, ceramics, dried plants, wood, art, the blue sky and a green garden.

 I have Javier Darío Restrepo’s Pensamientos: Discursos de ética y periodismo with me, which I read from a beautifully and simply designed armchair.
 Pensamientos reminds me of home.
 Life feels joyful.

-Stone fireplace surrounded by books and ceramic and two armchairs facing it in the foreground.
+Stone fireplace surrounded by books and ceramic plates and two armchairs facing it in the foreground.

 Fig 1.
 Cosy hearth at Lofou.